codepath/android_guides/Working-with-the-EditText.md

 </EditText>
 ```

-Note that an [EditText](http://developer.android.com/reference/android/widget/EditText.html) is simply a thin extension of the [TextView](https://github.com/thecodepath/android_guides/wiki/Working-with-the-TextView) and inherits all of the same properties.
+Note that an [EditText](http://developer.android.com/reference/android/widget/EditText.html) is simply a thin extension of the [[TextView|Working-with-the-TextView]] and inherits all of the same properties.

 ### Retrieving the Value